Setting up a Flow State for Entrainment

 You have those in hand so let’s begin.
 Please take the pre-test survey and answer all questions.

-1. Remove distractions
+Remove distractions

-1. Before turning off or silencing your phone, alert your partner and /or children that your phone will be on silent mode for the XXX minutes
+a) Before turning off or silencing your phone, alert your partner and /or children that your phone will be on silent mode for the XXX minutes

-2. Turn off notifications ( sound ) on your phone
+b) Turn off notifications ( sound ) on your phone

-2. Come to presense
+2. Come to presence

-1. First watch the video on alternative breathing technique and practice the breathing for 3 minutes and then play the harmonic sounds video linked below i green while you prepare for your activity.
+a) First watch the video on alternate breathing technique and practice the breathing for 3 minutes

 3. Follow the direction for using IGNITE